 Automate grade calculations and feedback.

 You can make a student's grade available to her or him as soon as it is posted.
-That tends to eliminate some email requests for grades.
-You can also let Bb's grade book add and weight individual test and assignment scores for you.
-You are also able to provide feedback on assignments through the grade book.
+That tends to eliminate some phone calls and email requests for grades.
+You can also let Bb's Grade Center add and weight individual test and assignment scores for you.
+You are also able to provide feedback on assignments through the Grade Center.

 Re-create only what is necessary from semester to semester.